Employee recognition: Creating a “Culture of Kudos”7 min read

 Kudos should come from all directions of the company

-Recognition shouldn’t only come from managers.
+A culture of kudos shouldn’t be created from the top-down.
+That means that recognition shouldn’t only come from managers.
 It should be going up, down, sideways, really all directions you can think of within an organization.

 A few channels kudos can live include: